GIVING SOMETHING BACK

 *

 Part of my professional life has been spent learning how to mine information from the Internet.
 Everybody wants to find something, these days.
 Not everybody has time to learn the search process in detail.
-A few years ago, when one of my daughters was going through University, I wrote her an article about how to find things in the Internet quickly.
-I update this mini-course from time to time at Voice of the Shuttle, at the University of California, Santa Barbara.
+Several years ago, when one of my daughters was going through University, I wrote her an article about how to find things in the Internet quickly.
+The course is available at Voice of the Shuttle, at the University of California, Santa Barbara.
 Feel free to take a look.

 Quick Search the Internet